bundickm/AWS_Cloud_Foundations_Study_Materials/Module 5 Notes.md

 ### **Subnets**

-- Range of IP addressesthat divide a VPC
+- Range of IP addresses that divide a VPC
 - Belong to a single Availability Zone
-- Classified as public or private
+- Classified as public (has route to the internet) or private (no internet)
 - CIDR blocks of subnets cannot overlap
 - Each CIDR block has 5 reserved addresses for: network address, internal communication, DNS resolution, future use, and network broadcast address